Skip to main content

 1. Create a table

-2. Set the primary key
+2. Set the primary key for the table

-If your data doesn't contain a single field that can uniquely identify records, you can use a composite key.
+If your data doesn't contain a single field that can uniquely identify rows, you can use a composite key.
 When enabled, you can select multiple fields and use their combined values as a primary key.

-3. Add a record
+3. Add a row

 1. Query your data